hytopiagg/hytopia-node/README.md

 # HYTOPIA Node

-This is a work in progress repository for running a node on Mac or Linux operating systems.
+This repository contains everything you need to run a HYTOPIA node on a linux or mac machine.
+Running a node helps support the HYTOPIA network.

 ## Quickstart (mainnet)